 The proposals have been analysed based on some general attributes like "maximum score" vs the "total score" and some proposal success despite receiving a very low score in the important component, i.e. financial management of the proposal.
 It was also noted that some proposals did exceedingly well but were found weak in some other important criteria.
 The author through the analysis of these proposals attempted to show the importance of project proposal submission while presenting a case for organisational portfolio management that encompasses the project and programme management to achieve the desired organisational strategy.
 The author also desired to explain the importance of certain criterion that most certainly play a vital role in getting project evaluators' nod.
-Prospective analyses of proposals must be dealt with carefully, thereby suggesting some best practices that could be emulated to enhance project proposal success rate considerably.
+Prospective analyses of proposals could well give new insights into the strategic needs of an organisation and how proposals must be dealt with carefully, thereby suggesting some best practices that could be emulated to enhance project proposal success rate considerably.
 The discussion of results points out a glaring error in certain project proposals - that is "financial management" is primarily ignored by the project managers while proposing.